patrickmmartin/pith-writings/et_tu_delphi/article.md

 | 2018 | Embarcadero Delphi 10.2 Tokyo | Win32, Win64 |
 | 2018 | Embarcadero Delphi 10.3 Rio | Win32, Win64 |

-### brief diversion - What's a GPF
+The initial release caused quite a stir - fast compiled in a Rapid Application Development model.

-If we divide the pointer size in use by 2, then 2 again, so 64-bit -> 32-bit -> 16-bit we get to the days of Windows 3.x - finding any evidence of this era is becoming tricky but there is a picture here [farhni2018].
+A brief diversion - What's a GPF? - in the days of 16 bit programming under Windows 3.x, these were dreaded error dialogues, usually the harbinger of doom for some poor application.
-Essentially, an exception where a bad address is dereferenced would "always" lead to a system dialogue pointing the finger at the offending module. _Or so we thought_ - from [oracleatdelphi2005] we have some reminiscences - and I quote:
+Finding any evidence of this era is becoming tricky but there is a picture here [farhni2018] and from [oracleatdelphi2005] we have some reminiscences - and I quote:

 >When Anders referenced that nil PChar, there was a literal hush in the room, and when it didn't crash, putting up an exception instead, the place went crazy.

 ### Prior Art

 Amusingly I found an Overload article from December 1998, which from our look-up table we can see is circa the Delphi 3 era [accu1998].
-Hence almost 20 years ago the feature set was reviewed for that Delphi; version 3 was the second 32-bit release - so no references to GPFs in the article (hooray).
+Hence almost 20 years ago the feature set was reviewed for that Delphi; version 3 was the second 32-bit release - so no references to GPFs in that article (hooray).
 In my opinion, the feature set reviewed is a good selection.
 However there are some lacunae which are still relevant today that conveniently overlap with some of my observations to follow.

 _Full disclosure_: as with most mature professional products, the full Delphi feature set is quite massive, so one has to make choices as to what to omit - I approciate the other authors had to do this and I will also be selecting highlights.